darrelmen/ionicNetprof/README.md

 ionic cordova build android

-- We need this for the recording to be posted properly to the server.

-- On the terminal run
+- Important!
+This is a mandatory process for the recording to be posted properly to the server.
+On the terminal, run

 - - **cp resources/*.java platforms/android/app/src/main/java/org/apache/cordova/media/.**